molarmanful/bited/docs/manual/font-anatomy.md

         The height above the baseline of a typical uppercase letter in your font.

+        This metric is purely for designer use; it isn't used in any font-related calculations.

     ???+ question "X-Height"

         The height above the baseline of a lowercase "x" in your font.

+        This metric is purely for designer use; it isn't used in any font-related calculations.

     ???+ question "Baseline"